 This feature activates the headlights for up to 90 seconds when the doors are unlocked with the RKE transmitter.
-The time for this feature is programmable on vehicles equipped with EVIC.
-For details, refer to "Electronic

-Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding

-Your Instrument Panel" for further information.
+The time for this feature is programmable on vehicles equipped with the EVIC.
+Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.